GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/tuning.md

 ```

 * `--dry-run` or `-d` (SSH), `?dry-run` or `?d` (REST-API) optional parameter

+* `cache-name` (SSH), `?CACHE_NAME=cache-name` (REST-API) optional restriction of the caches
+  to analyze and auto-tune.
+The parameter can be repeated multiple times for analyzing
+  multiple caches.
+By default, analyze and adjust all persistent caches.

 Calculate the average key and value size, but do not migrate current cache
 data into new files